PANWANG2014/miRACLe/README.md

 ---
 ### <a name="1">1.
 Introduction</a>
 **miRACLe (<u>miR</u>NA <u>A</u>nalysis by a <u>C</u>ontact mode<u>L</u>)** is a newly developed miRNA target prediction tool.
 It combines genome-wide expression profiles and the cumulative weighted context++ score from TargetScan in a random contact model, and then infers miRNA-mRNA interactions (MMIs) by the relative probability of effective contacts.
 Evaluation by a variety of measures shows that miRACLe consistently outperforms state-of-the-art methods in prediction accuracy, regulatory potential and biological relevance while has a distinct feature of inferring individual-specific miRNA targets.
 Empirical test suggests that on a laptop Intel Core i7-4712HQ personal computer with a 2.30 GHz CPU and 16 GB of RAM, our source code implementation requires less than 30 seconds of CPU time to complete the prediction for one sample.
-Importantly, we show that our model can also be applied to other sequence-based algorithms to improve their predictive power, such as DIANA-microT-CDA, miRanda-mirSVR and MirTarget4.  <br>
+Importantly, we show that our model can also be applied to other sequence-based algorithms to improve their predictive power, such as DIANA-microT-CDS, miRanda-mirSVR and MirTarget4.  <br>

 ---